 - "Is it cool if I come along?"

 - (Hearing about a movie a bunch of friends are seeing) "Sounds fun.
 Mind if I come along?"

 - (Hearing about a party an acquaintance is throwing) "Sounds like fun.
 Is it cool if I go to that?
 No worries if you want to keep it low key."

 - (Hearing some people may meet a club this weekend) "Oh okay.
 Maybe I'll drop by later."

 - (The classic indirect way) "Oh, that sounds like it'll be fun..." (and hope they get the hint and formally invite you.
 But if not, let it slide.)

 What do these people really think of you?
-It's another scenario without anything close to a quick, clear answer.
+It's another question without anything close to a quick, clear answer.
 I discuss it more in this article, about when you're not sure if people are really interested in being friends with you or not.